 Ditch the “pinterest perfection” goal and get messy.
 The piped crusting buttercream on my pictured gingerbread house hid about 100 mistakes.
 Remember, there are no rules when it comes to decorating.
 The ONLY rule is to have fun.

 Watch me decorate a gingerbread house in the video above.
 I added two decorated sugar cookies to the “yard.”
-So cute!

 I can’t wait to see your gingerbread house creations!
 This was truly one of the most fun projects; it was a complete joy testing, decorating, photographing, and filming this recipe.
 I truly hope it brings exciting memories to your family this holiday season.
 And even though they make a beautiful Christmas decoration, don’t forget to eat all your hard work!!